Edmund Parish

-Herr Edmund Parish (1861–1916) was a German psychologist and hallucination researcher.
+Edmund Parish (1861–1916) was a German psychologist and hallucination researcher.

 Parish is known for producing a dissociation model of hallucinations.
 Parish was skeptical of parapsychology.
 He disputed the claims of telepathy made by the members of the Society for Psychical Research.
 His book Hallucinations and Illusions: A Study of the Fallacies of Perception discusses the fallacies of memory and perception and explores waking hallucinations of healthy persons.
 It was republished in 2011 by the Cambridge Library Collection.